-Route settings customize the kinds of routes and directions NE creates.
-To change how NE calculates the route, select Route Settings from the Settings menu.
+Route settings customize the kinds of routes and directions Nearby Explorer creates.
+To change how Nearby calculates the route, select Route Settings from the Settings menu.

 The route settings include route optimizations for fastest time, shortest distance, or least turns (main roads) and check boxes to let you specify if you want to use highways, unpaved roads, toll roads, and ferries in the route calculations.

 To receive a list of directions, highlight the POI, then press Select.
 From the menu that appears, choose Get Directions.
-NE displays a list of directions.
+Nearby Explorer displays a list of directions.
 Each step provides the direction and distance to the next procedure in the route.